MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. In the Currency ID field, enter or select a name for the currency.

-2. In the Description, ISO code, and Symbol fields, enter the information that’s appropriate for the currency.
+2. In the Description, ISO code, and Symbol fields, enter the information that's appropriate for the currency.

 3. Select additional display and separator options and enter payables check terminology.